barrysteyn/node-scrypt/Readme.md

     cd node-scrypt
     node-gyp configure build

-The module can be found in the `build/Release` folder with the name `scrypt_crypto.node`.

 #Usage
 I will write an example application that uses scrypt for authentication in a few days time.
 What follows here is using scrypt to encrypt and decrypt data.
 Note that for the case of pure encryption and decryption, scrypt is not a good candidate (rather use [AES]()).
 Remember that scrypt is designed to be a key derivation function, and therefore being *slow* is an advantage.